The optimality of word lengths. Theoretical foundations and an empirical study: Measuring the optimality of word lengths

-Borrowing the setting of previous research \parencite{Ferrer2019c}, we reduce a communication system to a mapping from types to codes, that may not be discrete.
-The key of the mapping are the code lengths, that may be real numbers as when one measures the duration of a vocalization or a gesture \cite{Semple2021a}.
-Then suppose that we have two communication systems, A and B.
+Borrowing the general setting of previous research into Zipf's law of abbreviation \parencite{Ferrer2019c}, we might reduce a communication system to a mapping from types to codes, which may not be discrete.
+The key of the mapping is the code lengths, represented as natural numbers when we measure the length of words in characters, or real numbers when we measure the duration of a vocalization or a gesture \parencite{Semple2021a}.
+In this general setting, suppose that we have two communication systems, A and B.

-\paragraph{The weak recoding problem}.
-In this recoding problem, B is just a transformation of A assigning a new code, e.g. a new string, to each type of A (hence preserving the frequency of every type from A in B while changing their length).
-Then suppose that $s(X)$ is the score of a communication system $X$.
-The question is, under what conditions $s(A) = s(B)$?
-That question cannot be answered unless we clarify what we consider to be relevant or not for $s(A) = s(B)$.
-Invariance under increasing linear transformation is an answer to that question: we will have $s(A) = s(B)$ when the score satisfies that invariance and the new lengths in B are an increasing linear transformation of those of B. Similarly, another condition for $s(A) = s(B)$ is provided by invariance under strictly increasing transformation.